RoryBr1/Milestone-2/readme.md

 * [jQuery](https://jquery.com/) - JavaScript library used for ease of development in *map,js, todoList.js, toggle.js*.
 * [Google Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/overview) - Referenced in plan-a-visit.html and technologies used in assets/js/map.js.
 Used as basis for the interactive map on plan-a-visit.html.
 * [Slideshow](https://codepen.io/learnwebcode/pen/RjpyWd?editors=1100) - Including assets/js/slideshow.js and assets/css/slideshow.css.
 Used on index.html to enact image slideshow functionality.
 Code written by [Brad Schiff](https://codepen.io/learnwebcode).
 Styling edited to fit site needs.
-* [FontAwesome](https://fontawesome.com/) - Icons used in the site navigation buttons, social media links in footer, category buttons on plan-a-visit.html, and anywhere the < i > HTML tag is used.

 ## Editors
 * [Visual Studio Code](https://code.visualstudio.com/) - Open-source code editor.
 Used throughout development to write code.